 Cujas’ main reading room is accessible to wheelchair users by means of a special lift.
 Should you need help, please send us an email.

 How to request an item from the stacks

 In our online catalogue, you will find bibliographic records for books and periodicals.
 To make a request, you first need to activate you reader’s account.
 Then, you ask for a number which will be assigned to you for the whole day.
-Finally, you request your item online (5 requests at a time).
+Finally, you request your item online*.
 Please check your number on the boards above the Circulation Desk to see when your item has arrived.